laraoci/runtime/docs/laraoci-Spec.md

 Constraints documented alongside it:

+- **Preload is FPM-only by default (D22).** Setting `PHP_OPCACHE_PRELOAD` is necessary but not sufficient: the entrypoint writes the `opcache.preload` directive into `zz-laraoci-preload.ini` only when the launched command is `php-fpm`.
+CLI opcache is per-process - the shared segment is created at startup and destroyed at exit - so on `cli` every `php artisan` call would pay the full preload compile cost and discard the result.
+Long-lived CLI workers that genuinely benefit, `queue` above all, opt in with **`LARAOCI_PRELOAD_FORCE=1`**.
+A stale directive from a previous start is cleared on the next one, so a container that stops qualifying does not keep preloading. `opcache.enable_cli` stays `1` regardless (§6.5) - that is what makes queue workers worth the opt-in.
 - **Requires `vendor/` to exist at container start.** With an empty root the script no-ops and logs zero - silent, not fatal, by design.
 - **Requires a container restart to change anything preloaded.** Consistent with `validate_timestamps = 0`.
 - **Costs opcache memory.** Preloaded entries count against `opcache.memory_consumption`; the documented pairing raises it to 320 MB. `max_accelerated_files` must exceed the preloaded file count.